 Should you take your pension as a lump sum?

-General Motors (GM) and Ford are offering to cash out the pensions of some retirees and instead give them a one-time lump sum payment.
+Some companies, such as General Motors (GM) and Ford, are offering to cash out the pensions of certain retirees and instead give them a one-time lump-sum payment.

 While the idea of suddenly having a large sum of money is tempting, this is a decision that you will have to live with for the rest of your life.
 Any retiree who accepts the lump-sum offer will immediately lose the benefits of a lifetime income and will be responsible for taking care of their own investments and making sure the money lasts through retirement.

 For most retirees, a guaranteed stream of income for life is a better option than a lump sum.
 The only situations in which a lump sum should be seriously considered are